 By the end of the course you won't be completely fluent.
 But you will be able to say and understand a few things in Spanish, and even better than that — you'll feel like learning Spanish isn't an unconquerable mountain.
 You can do it.
 You'll have the confidence and curiosity to keep going.

 An alternative to Michel Thomas is the Rocket Spanish Interactive Audio Course, which comes baked into the full Rocket Spanish software.
-It's available online (no CD player required!) and they also have an app for both iOS and Android.
+It's available online (no CD player required!) and they also have a good, solid app for both iOS and Android.